 Due to their similarities, property management agents and real estate agents tend to be confused with each other.
 Some people even assume that they’re the same thing.
 However, even though they both work in the real estate market, there are certain differences in their duties.
+Read this real estate agent vs property manager guide to know the differences and their distinct roles in real estate market.

 As a real estate investor, it’s vital to understand what sets the two apart.
 If you don’t get the right agent, you won’t be able to get your desired results.
 For instance, if you were to get a real estate agent to manage your South Florida property, that would be a recipe for failure.